marionmaker/marionmaker-one-click-hugo-cms/site/content/_index.md

 subtitle: Netlify CMS
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Mon parcours
+  heading: Présentation
   text: "Etudiante en Master Expert Digital, j'ai pu m'initier à différents outils
     et notamment Github et Netlify. "
 intro:
-  heading: What we offer
+  heading: Mon parcours
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their
     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that